Document Guide — Tax Payment Certificate

 Philippines

-Authentication route Route B — Notary-Verified Workflow Same route pattern as Singapore and New Zealand, where requested by the receiving authority Notary public May be requested depending on the receiving authority and document purpose Legal basis DFA, PRA, or other receiving authorities may request financial verification for SRRV and similar applications (Hague Convention member since May 14, 2019) Validity period Within 6 months of issuance
+Authentication route Route B may apply where notary verification is requested Workflow Translator certification or notary-verified authentication may be arranged where requested by the receiving authority Notary public May be requested depending on the receiving authority and document purpose Legal basis PRA, Embassy, or another receiving authority may request financial evidence for SRRV or other procedures, depending on written instructions Validity period Varies by receiving authority and filing purpose; check current written instructions before arranging apostille and translation.

-Common use cases SRRV (Special Resident Retiree's Visa) income verification · PRA matters · Real estate transaction income proof · Limited use as overseas financial documentation
+Common use cases SRRV (Special Resident Retiree's Visa) income evidence · PRA matters · Real estate transaction income evidence · Limited use as overseas financial documentation

 Pricing for Tax Payment Certificate

-Country-Specific Standard Package Apostille + Certified Translation ¥77,000 tax-excluded · per document Apostille procurement + 1 Certified Translation + country-specific instruction check + 30-day post-delivery document-format questions
+Country-Specific Standard Package Apostille + Certified Translation ¥77,000+ JPY · tax-inclusive where applicable · standard fee per public document Apostille procurement + 1 Certified Translation + country-specific instruction check

-Certified Translation Only Translation Only (with Certificate) ¥16,500 tax-excluded · per document English translation of the Tax Payment Certificate only (with gyoseishoshi's Certification of Translation Accuracy).
+Certified Translation Only Translation Only (with Certificate) From ¥33,000 JPY · tax-inclusive where applicable · per document English translation of the Tax Payment Certificate only (with gyoseishoshi's Certification of Translation Accuracy).
 For clients who will obtain the apostille themselves.

 View Full Pricing & Notarized Packages →